nfscan/ios-blur-pan-gesture/README.md

 # ios-blur-pan-gesture

-An example of how to use your finger to blur some parts of an UIImage
+An example of how to use your finger to blur some parts of an UIImage tested on iOS 7, 8

 ![Screen Preview](/github-res/preview.gif)

 ##Contact